 He told The Argus that he would not allow a stalemate in negotiations between the city of Oakland and the A's to jeopardize the A's presence in Alameda County.

 "I'm not convinced Santa Clara County or San Jose is finished trying to attract the A's," said Haggerty, whose district includes most of Fremont, as well as Pleasanton and Livermore.
 "Knowing there are vultures out there, I want to do what I can to keep the A's in Alameda County."

-Wolff was traveling Thursday and did not return phone calls, but he did indicate he was interested in sitting down with the
+Wolff was traveling Thursday and did not return phone calls, but he did indicate he was interested in sitting down with the supervisor, Haggerty said.

 A's spokesman Jim Young refused to comment about a possible move to Fremont, but he said the team would "do everything we can to secure a baseball facility within our territorial rights, and that covers Alameda and Contra Costa counties."